Ellingham diagram: Thermodynamics

 For oxidation of carbon, the red line is for the formation of CO: C(s) + 1/2 O_{2}(g) → CO(g) with an increase in the number of moles of gas, leading to a positive ΔS and a negative slope.
 The blue line for the formation of is approximately horizontal, since the reaction C(s) + O_{2}(g) → (g) leaves the number of moles of gas unchanged so that ΔS is small.

 As with any chemical reaction prediction based on purely thermodynamic grounds, a spontaneous reaction may be very slow if one or more stages in the reaction pathway have very high activation energies E_{A}.

 If two metals are present, two equilibria have to be considered.
 The oxide with the more negative ΔG will be formed and the other oxide will be reduced.

+The Ellingham diagram is usually plotted at an absolute pressure of 1 bar.
+However, in some applications, where vacuum conditions are required, the diagram can also be generated at lower pressure conditions.
+This type of diagram can be used for applications in vacuum metallurgy and astrometallurgy.
+Lower pressures reduce the stability of oxides shifting the lines on the diagram to the left.